ctaf/conference-app/README.md

 occurs in one or more other sessions within that conference, he or she becomes the featured speaker, whose name is also held in memcache, available via `getFeaturedSpeaker`.
+The corresponding memcache entry is set via the Task Queue API.

 ### API Reference